lfrey74/personal-website-work/odin-recipes/README.md

 #### Description:

-This project will consist of building a website that includes a main index page which will have links to a few recipes.
+This project originated in The Odin Project online course.
+This repository is a personal branch of the project for development and practice of skills learned in the course.

-#### First Iteration
+#### First Upload

-The first iteration will be to build my HTML knowledge with little focus on visual appeal.
+The first upload included all files, with the main style.css updated in the Block and Inline section of the course.
+A new style.css file was created in the recipes subfolder to modify the style of the recipe pages, but was not part of the instructions.
+Rather, it was my first personal modifications to the website.

 #### Future Iterations

-This project will be styled with CSS in future lessons in The Odin Project.
+This project will be modified both through instructions in the course and with my own designs to further enhance my learning experience through continued practice.